-Learn more about these nesting shorebirds at SCCF’s “Snowy Plovers” program, offered on Thursday, May 12 starting at 10 a.m.
+Learn more about these nesting shorebirds at SCCF’s “Snowy Plovers” program, offered on June 9 at 10 a.m.

 SCCF (the Sanibel-Captiva Conservation Foundation) monitors the summer nesting seasons of snowy plovers, Wilson’s plover and sea turtles.
 SCCF is dedicated to the conservation of coastal habitats and aquatic resources on Sanibel and Captiva and in the surrounding watershed through environmental education, land acquisition, landscaping for wildlife, marine research, natural resource policy, sea turtle conservation and wildlife habitat management.
 Community support through membership dues and tax-deductible contributions, in addition to grants and staff-generated revenue, makes this work possible.

 In addition to the pressures from environmental conditions and people on the beach, nesting shorebirds are a popular subject of wildlife photographers.
 Photographers should keep the following guidelines in mind:

 ?
 Make a thorough check of the area for avian or mammalian predators nearby that may be attracted to human presence or scent.